Fios-Quest/YouTube-Scripts/src/space/newtype.md

 Let's try parsing the data as a few things

-Maybe an integer... probably not a float, ah, it's a string, and its an ad for this collection of videos.
+Maybe an integer... probably not a float, ah, it's a string, and it's an ad for this collection of videos.

 ### type 4